hank-frank/ArtOfProblemSolving/README.md

-# Art of Problem Solving applicatoin challenge
+# AOPS applicatoin challenge

 This is a project put together for the Art of Problem Solving application challenge.
-I'd link to it but this is a private repo since they ask to not have this published...

 ## Getting Started